Primary Navigation Mobile

 Comfort

-The seats are worth a further mention, in fact, as this time around Ford has opted to use its own Ford Performance design across the range in place of the highly sculpted bucket seats fitted to pre-facelift Fiesta ST models.
+The seats are worth a further mention, in fact, as for the facelifted model Ford opted to use its own Ford Performance design across the range in place of the highly sculpted bucket seats fitted to pre-facelift Fiesta ST models.

-With multi-way adjustment, the new seats offer almost all the same support but are much wider in the base – which should make them more comfortable for more people.
-Some colleagues complained of being perched on top of the previous design, rather than snug within it.
+With multi-way adjustment, the new seats offered almost all the same support but are much wider in the base – making them more comfortable for more people.
 This does mean that those of slimmer build may find themselves less securely held during the kind of extreme cornering antics the ST is capable of serving up, however.

 As small performance cars go, the Fiesta is relatively refined – the engine isn’t overly loud and although there is some wind and road noise, it’s not super tiresome.
 Or maybe we just didn’t notice because of the ride (more on that in a moment).